 4. Submit an application to the Board.

 You may submit your application online or by mail.
-The application fee for both is $40.
+The application fee is $236.
 You will also submit your Supervision Agreement form and Verification of Experience form to verify at least 1,500 hours of supervised experience, along with official transcripts.
 You are also required to be fingerprinted through the state’s Live Scan service.

 5. Pass the California psychology licensing exams.